yast/yast-storage-ng/doc/boot-requirements.md

 		- with a partitions-based proposal
 			- **requires only a /boot/zipl partition**
 		- with a LVM-based proposal
 			- **requires only a /boot/zipl partition**
+		- with an encrypted proposal
+			- **requires only a /boot/zipl partition**
 - when proposing a /boot/zipl partition
 	- **requires /boot/zipl to be ext2 with at least 100 MiB**